By Craig Neil. This post includes affiliate links.

 Who owns Crichton Castle?

-Crichton Castle was originally built in the late 14th century by John de Crichton as a tower house for the Crichton family.
-It is now owned and managed by Historic Environment Scotland.
+John de Crichton originally constructed Crichton Castle in the late 14th century as a tower house for the Crichton family.
+Historic Environment Scotland now owns and is in charge of it.

 What is the Crichton tartan?